ForamDeepSlice: A High-Accuracy Deep Learning Framework for Foraminifera Species Classification from 2D Micro-CT Slices: Introduction

+These breakthroughs in automated segmentation have laid the foundation for a broader integration of artificial intelligence (AI) into paleontological research, extending beyond segmentation to include fossil classification and reconstruction, as summarized in Table~\ref{tab:sota_applications_fullwidth}.
 One of the most promising directions in this domain is the classification of microfossils using transfer learning.
-Several studies have shown that pretrained CNN architectures—such as VGG16, ResNet50, MobileNetV2, InceptionV3, and Xception—can be fine-tuned to classify microfossils from low-resolution optical images with remarkable accuracy.
-For instance, classification of the genus \textit{Globotruncanita} achieved up to \textbf{96.97\%} accuracy and an AUC of \textbf{0.978} \citep{ozer_exploration_2024}, while broader genus-level classification reached \textbf{99.78\%} accuracy \citep{ozer_towards_2023}.
+Several studies have shown that pretrained CNN architectures, such as VGG16, ResNet50, MobileNetV2, InceptionV3, and Xception, can be fine-tuned to classify microfossils from low-resolution optical images with remarkable accuracy.
+For instance, classification of the genus \textit{Globotruncanita} achieved up to 96.97\% accuracy and an AUC of 0.978 \cite{ozer_exploration_2024}, while broader genus-level classification reached 99.78\% accuracy \cite{ozer_towards_2023}.
 These approaches are particularly valuable for laboratories with limited computational resources, offering high performance with minimal infrastructure.

-Beyond transfer learning, researchers have explored custom architectures built from scratch, combining CNNs with recurrent neural networks (LSTM, BiLSTM) to classify species within the genus \textit{Globotruncana}, achieving up to \textbf{97.35\%} accuracy and an AUC of \textbf{0.968} \citep{ozer_species-level_2023}.
-Classical machine learning models such as SVM, LDA, and kNN have also demonstrated strong performance when paired with tailored CNNs, validating the utility of lightweight models in resource-constrained settings \citep{gorur_species-level_2023}.
+Beyond transfer learning, researchers have explored custom architectures built from scratch, combining CNNs with recurrent neural networks (LSTM, BiLSTM) to classify species within the genus \textit{Globotruncana}, achieving up to 97.35\% accuracy and an AUC of 0.968 \cite{ozer_species-level_2023}.
+Classical machine learning models such as SVM, LDA, and kNN have also demonstrated strong performance when paired with tailored CNNs, validating the utility of lightweight models in resource-constrained settings \cite{gorur_species-level_2023}.

-In parallel, semantic segmentation and 3D reconstruction of microfossils have advanced through hybrid architectures combining U-Net and ResNet, enabling precise segmentation in CT and micro-CT images with IoU scores exceeding \textbf{94\%} and segmentation accuracies up to \textbf{98\%} \citep{hou_semantic_2021, carvalho_automated_2020}.
-These methods preserve spatial fidelity and support detailed reconstructions essential for paleoenvironmental and geological analyses.